 Why front end?

 Front-end is not like any other kind of programming, where the programme either works, or it doesn’t.
 It’s different.
 Sometimes it’s like you’re not only an engineer but a magician - you press a button and things start moving, sending data to servers.

 Ex Ordo’s growth

 If I look back to the early days, it’s amazing to see how much Ex Ordo has grown.
 We’ve had to move offices four times, with each office being bigger than the last.

-In April 2022, after two years of chipping away at a part-time master’s in software engineering and database technologies, Raúl donned a fancy robe and walked across the graduation stage at National University of Ireland, Galway.
+In April 2022, after two years of chipping away at a part-time master’s in software engineering and database technologies, Raúl donned a fancy robe and walked across the graduation stage at University of Galway.
 We couldn’t be more proud of and happy for him.
 And our customers love the impact his digital wizardry has on their user-experience across our Ex Ordo platform.

 Oh, and although we still have our

 HQ in Galway

 city centre, Ex Ordo now operates as a remote-first company.
 The primary function of our brick-and-mortar office has changed to that of a cultural and collaborative space.
-Our growing team currently spans Galway, Dublin, and Cork in Ireland, and Cambridge in the UK.
+Our growing team currently spans Ireland and the UK.